Source code for dire_rapids.betti_curve

 # --------------------------------------------------------------------------- # Backend selector # ---------------------------------------------------------------------------

-[docs] def compute_betti_curve(data, k_neighbors=20, density_threshold=0.8, overlap_factor=1.5, n_steps=50, use_gpu=True): """ Compute filtered Betti curve (backend selector).
-Automatically selects GPU or CPU implementation based on availability and use_gpu parameter.
-Parameters ---------- data : array-like Point cloud data (n_samples, n_features) k_neighbors : int Size of local neighborhood density_threshold : float Percentile threshold for edge inclusion (0-1) overlap_factor : float Factor for expanding local neighborhoods n_steps : int Number of filtration steps use_gpu : bool Whether to use GPU acceleration (if available) Returns ------- dict : { 'filtration_values': array of filtration thresholds, 'beta_0': array of H0 Betti numbers, 'beta_1': array of H1 Betti numbers, 'n_edges_active': array of active edge counts, 'n_triangles_active': array of active triangle counts } """ if use_gpu: try: return compute_betti_curve_gpu( data, k_neighbors=k_neighbors, density_threshold=density_threshold, overlap_factor=overlap_factor, n_steps=n_steps ) except ImportError as e: warnings.warn(f"GPU not available ({e}), falling back to fast CPU", UserWarning) return compute_betti_curve_fast( data, k_neighbors=k_neighbors, density_threshold=density_threshold, overlap_factor=overlap_factor, n_steps=n_steps )
+[docs] def compute_betti_curve(data, k_neighbors=20, density_threshold=0.8, overlap_factor=1.5, n_steps=50, use_gpu=True, prefer_ripser=True): """ Compute filtered Betti curve (backend selector).
+Preference order (if available): ripser (if ``prefer_ripser`` and ``ripser`` is installed) → GPU kNN + incremental atlas path (``compute_betti_curve_gpu``) if ``use_gpu`` → fast CPU incremental atlas path (``compute_betti_curve_fast``) as fallback.
+Ripser is the preferred default when available; the atlas paths provide a dependency-light fallback for environments without ripser.
+Parameters ---------- data : array-like Point cloud data (n_samples, n_features). k_neighbors : int Size of local neighborhood (ignored by the ripser path, which uses Vietoris-Rips filtration on the full distance matrix up to ``thresh``). density_threshold : float Percentile threshold for edge inclusion, 0-1 (ignored by ripser). overlap_factor : float Factor for expanding local neighborhoods (ignored by ripser). n_steps : int Number of filtration steps. use_gpu : bool Whether to try the GPU kNN atlas path if ripser is not picked. prefer_ripser : bool Prefer ripser when available.
+Set to False to skip ripser and use the atlas backends only (e.g. for correctness comparison).
+Returns ------- dict : { 'filtration_values': array of filtration thresholds, 'beta_0': array of H0 Betti numbers, 'beta_1': array of H1 Betti numbers, 'n_edges_active': array of active edge counts (NaN under ripser), 'n_triangles_active': array of active triangle counts (NaN under ripser) } """ if prefer_ripser: try: return compute_betti_curve_ripser(data, n_steps=n_steps) except ImportError: pass # ripser not installed — fall through to the rank-based paths if use_gpu: try: return compute_betti_curve_gpu( data, k_neighbors=k_neighbors, density_threshold=density_threshold, overlap_factor=overlap_factor, n_steps=n_steps ) except ImportError as e: warnings.warn(f"GPU not available ({e}), falling back to fast CPU", UserWarning) return compute_betti_curve_fast( data, k_neighbors=k_neighbors, density_threshold=density_threshold, overlap_factor=overlap_factor, n_steps=n_steps )